MPaulVineeth/Abnormal-Traffic-Detection/README.md

-# 🚦 Abnormal Traffic Detection using ABS-CNN with CBAM
+# 🚦 Abnormal Traffic Detection using ABS-CNN

 This final year project implements an advanced deep learning model to detect abnormal traffic in network data.
 It uses a custom **ABS-CNN (Attention-based CNN)** architecture enhanced with the **CBAM (Convolutional Block Attention Module)** to analyze .pcap files converted into 2D image format.